leemachin/sticky.js/README.md

 ## Customisation

 Sticky adds a couple of CSS classes to your stylesheet.
-You can change the appearance of stuck elements by customising `.stuck` in your CSS.
+You can change the appearance of stuck elements by customising `[data-stuck]` in your CSS.